 Wherever it comes to women’s rights and freedom in the MENA Region, Tunisia has always been a pioneer.
 Tunisian woman, having all the rights that the famous “Code of Personal Status” ensure, are more advantageous than women in other Arab-Muslim countries even other countries in the world,

-However, in the excitement of our post-revolution society, doubt and struggling appeared between the idealistic image that the media spreads about the Status of Women in Tunisia and the accurate reflect reality.
-Tunisian women’s movement, facing a threaten to lose their granted rights and privilege over the new post-revolution regime and situation, was divided between a satisfied side with the current rights and a determined side which want to achieve more.
-Along with the events happening, ALWANE Tunisia played a very significant role to gather all the organizations and leaders involved in women’s movement in order to create a common vision and pass to action promoting the positive change in the society.
+However, in our post-revolution society’s excitement, doubt, and struggling appeared between the idealistic image that the media spreads about the Status of Women in Tunisia and the accurately reflect reality.
+Tunisian women’s movement, facing a threaten to lose their granted rights and privilege over the new post-revolution regime and situation, was divided between a satisfying side with the current rights and a determined side that want to achieve more.
+Along with the events happening, ALWANE Tunisia played a significant role in gathering all the organizations and leaders involved in the women’s movement to create a common vision and actively promote positive change in society.

-We have advocated for the application of laws and protecting women’s rights through conferences, protesting, raising awareness, … provided personal development training for women, implemented social entrepreneurship projects to help them assure their independence financially, … In order to increase women’s participation in the political life, we launched a new project empowering independent women in leadership skills, and local governance to be able to assure solution and an effective collaboration not only as dolls.
+We have advocated for the application of laws and protecting women’s rights through conferences, protesting, raising awareness, … provided personal development training for women, implemented social entrepreneurship projects to help them assure their independence financially, … To increase women’s participation in the political life, we launched a new project empowering independent women in leadership skills, and local governance to be able to assure solution and an effective collaboration not only as dolls.

-We are bounded by the determination to push for a serious social change, and that’s a civilization heritage, hard to break its Customs and traditions
+We are bounded by the determination to push for a serious social change, and that’s a civilization heritage, hard to break its Customs and traditions.

 So you see, just that one last snowflake weighed enough to make the branch sink down and the entire snow slide off.

-And that’s what we aim for ALWANE’s network; the idea of ALWANE begins on the region itself, it’s on regional collaboration and it’s on sort of movement towards pushing for the praise of women.
+And that’s what we aim for ALWANE’s network; the idea of ALWANE begins on the region itself, it’s on regional collaboration, and it’s on sort of movement towards pushing for the praise of women.

 It’s about man and women to advance gender equality and advance women’s participation in every sector of society; we have seen incredible success stories in just one year,

-We are working hard to secure the partners we need to continue ALWANE for many years to come, communities had shown a great determination, perseverance, and creativity to continue their mission this year at a national level, and I do salute them for that, all the country officers and their communities for the awesome work; but we are aware that a regional level is a great leverage we can’t let it fall,
+We are working hard to secure the partners we need to continue ALWANE for many years to come, communities had shown great determination, perseverance, and creativity to continue their mission this year at a national level, and I do salute them for that, all the country officers and their communities for the awesome work; but we are aware that a regional level is great leverage we can’t let it fall,